How To Write Speech Notes

 When using a quotation, write it in full, possibly on a separate card – and it’s OK to be seen to read it from the card.
 There’s nothing worse than launching in with, ‘Albert Einstein said’, and then not remembering what it was he said.
 (Just in case you wondered, here’s a quote from the great man:

 “Two things are infinite: the universe and human stupidity; and I’m not sure about the universe.”)

 Practise your speech until you are familiar with it.
 It’s fine to start with quite a lot of notes.
 But then reduce them and try again.
 Maybe even give it a go without any notes to see how you get on.

 Play around until you have as few notes as possible.
 You just want sufficient to keep you on track.
 The problem with notes is that the more you have, the more you will feel compelled to look at them.
-Aim for as few as you feel comfortable with.
+And then you aren’t making eye contact with your audience.
+Aim for as few notes as you feel comfortable with.

 At some events, speakers are given a time limit.
 Colour can be used to highlight the target time at different points in the speech so that you can check that you are on schedule.

 Spending time developing speaking notes is time well spent.
 As you work on them, the content of your presentation will imprint itself in your mind.
 Then, come the day, you will be able to speak more fluently and with minimal reference to the notes.